Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/steganography/spilled-paint-water.md

 So here I see a few issues, the first is that the `background-color` element is washing out all of the lines, since it is the same color as they are.
 To remedy this you can simply comment it out using the `/* comment *\` syntax.

-The next thing about this I see is that
+However, this just gives us a blank image, which brings me to the next thing about this I see.
+The `<rect  x="1000"  y="1000"  width="200"  height="200"/>` defines where we can see the image, but in the first element the image is defined as taking place at `viewBox="0 0 300 300"`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNTc1NTEyMCw4Njk3MzU2NjVdfQ==
+eyJoaXN0b3J5IjpbNDI2ODA3MzAxLDg2OTczNTY2NV19
 -->